 The boiler is a Marklin size 5, i.e. 5cm diameter.
 Actually, it's nearer 2" diameter x 5" long.
 (Unusually for a German engine, dimensions are in imperial units, not metric.
 This is presumably to make things compatible with the Meccano standard.)
 However, the last 2" of the length at the firebox end is somewhat reduced in volume due to the dual purpose flue arrangement.
 This means that it is effectively only about 4" long.
 The burner and firebox parts have many holes at 1/2" centres for fitting Marklin/Meccano pieces.
 It has a meths burner with a mushroom style vapouriser.

 The safety valve, whistle and steam feed pipe are all crowded together at one end of the boiler so that they are always above water level in either configuration.
 The water level try cock is at the mid-way point in both configurations.

 The engine itself is a single acting fixed cylinder with slip eccentric reversing.
 The cylinder is approx 3/8" bore x 1/2" stroke.
 The steam chest has an oiler, which can only be filled with the boiler horizontal!

 The crankshaft is fitted with a flywheel which is just over 2" diameter (54mm).
 The speed is geared down by about 2.7:1 and the output shaft has a small pulley on the end.
 The output shaft appears to be Meccano standard size.

-As acquired, the engine appears to be mostly complete.
-The only obvious missing part is the mushroom head for the burner.
+As acquired, the engine appeared to be mostly complete.
+The only obvious missing part was the mushroom head for the burner.
 There is some dodgy looking soldering around the burner end of the boiler so, I suspect, it has probably been run dry at some point.
-Unfortunately, because of the design, the engine cannot be used with any other burner, so I'll have to find a replacement mushroom head before I can test it.
+Unfortunately, because of the design, the engine cannot be used with any other burner, so I have had a replacement head made by a friend.